Menu

 Apostle MiniMax Technology

 cfDNA is present in very small amounts in the blood plasma.
-Apostle develops a best-in-class technique 8-20, Apostle MiniMax TM, to efficiently capture this cfDNA from a standard blood draw, as well as other innovations in the space of liquid biopsy.
+Apostle develops a best-in-class technique, Apostle MiniMax, to efficiently capture this cfDNA from a standard blood draw, as well as other innovations in the space of liquid biopsy.
 We aim to improve the efficiency and accuracy of liquid biopsy, and consequently, improve the survival rate of patients.
+It is trusted by many of the world's most prestigious leaders in life sciences.
+Its superior performance has been independently validated and verified by many academic and industrial groups.
+For a complete list of publications, visit here.

 References